paypal/paypal-js/README.md

 #### Merchant ID Array

 The `merchant-id` option accepts an array to simplify the implementation for Multi-Seller Payments.
 With this approach the caller doesn't have to worry about managing the two different merchant id values (`data-merchant-id` and `merchant-id`).

-Here's an example of passing an array to `merchant-id`:
+**Here's an example with multiple `merchant-id` values:**

 ```js
 loadScript({